skema-dev/skemabuild/README.md

       - grpc_port: "9991"
       - http_port: "9992"
 ```
-`Make sure you have a proto file ready (test1.proto) and defined go_package address inside`
+*Make sure you have a proto file ready (test1.proto) and defined go_package address inside*
-`If not, you may use the *test1.proto* in /sample folder, but change the go_package to your own repo`
+*If not, you may use the `test1.proto` in /sample folder, but remember changing the go_package to your own repo*

 Then simply run:
 ```